Thursday, March 24, 2016

 The Stolen Body Theory

 This, of course, was the first theory that was circulated by the Jewish authorities of the time: the disciples of Jesus came and stole the body.
 According to the Gospel accounts the guards were bribed to lie and say that this is what happened.
 But, if the disciples had come to steal the body, why didn’t the guards prevent the disciples from rolling away the stone?
 After all, that is the task they had been hired to do, they were armed and probably outnumbered any disciples who would have come.
 The guards claimed that they had fallen asleep but surely guards would have taken turns sleeping in order to prevent a theft.
-Would they have slept so soundly as to not have heard a group of men rolling away the stone?
-If they had fallen asleep and failed to prevent the theft of the body, they very likely would have been punished.
-In the end, the money, and the promise that they would not get into trouble for their incompetence, was enough compensation for them to tell the lie.
+And even so, would they have slept so soundly as to not have heard a group of men rolling away the stone?
+They knew that if they had fallen asleep and had failed to prevent the theft of the body, they very likely would have been punished.
+In the end, money, and the promise that they would not get into trouble for their incompetence, was enough compensation for them to tell the lie.

 If the disciples did indeed steal the body what did they do with it after?
 Anyone wanting to discredit them would just have to prove that the body of Jesus had been buried elsewhere.

 The apostles spent the rest of their lives preaching that Jesus had risen from the dead.
 Would they do this for what they knew was a lie?
 What did they gain from it?
 Wouldn’t it have been better to keep a low profile and go back to what they had been doing before they met Jesus?
-Instead many of them died for their faith.
+Instead, all but one of them (John) were killed for their faith.
 Would not at least one of them confessed rather than lose his life for something that was not true?